wp-plugins/wp-property/readme.txt

 == Changelog ==

+= 1.41.2 =
+* Fixed issue with phRETS cookie file generating on connection to RETS servers.
+* Added cleaner of old phRETS cookie files for temp dir.

 = 1.41.1 =
 * Fixed fatal error related to including phrets library on servers with PHP 5.2.X.